Genivia/ugrep/README.md

 <a name="gz"/>

-### Searching compressed files with -z
+### Searching compressed files and tarballs with -z

 Compressed files with extensions `.gz`, `.bz`, `.bz2`, `.bzip2`, `.lzma`, and `.xz` are searched with option `-z`.
 This option does not require files to be compressed.
 Uncompressed files are searched also.
+Tape archives (tarballs) are searched and matches are reported as files enclosed in braces `{` and `}`.
 Option `-z` uses task parallelism to speed up searching and may produce results for uncompressed files even faster than without this option (depending on the OS and machine).
 When option `-z` is used with option `-O` or `-t`, both compressed and uncompressed files with matching extensions are searched.
 For example, `ugrep -r -z -tc++` searches `main.cpp`, `main.cpp.gz`, `main.cpp.xz`.

 To recursively search C++ files including compressed files for the word `my_function`, while skipping C and C++ comments:

     ugrep -z -r -tc++ -Fw my_function -f cpp/zap_comments

+To search tarball `project.tar.gz` for C++ files with `TODO` and `FIXME` lines:

+    ugrep -z -tc++ -w -e 'TODO' -e 'FIXME' project.tar.gz

+To display and page through all C++ files in tarball `project.tgz`:

+    ugrep --color --pager -z -tc++ '' project.tgz

 <a name="tips"/>